The Suspect (1975 film)

-The Suspect (Il sospetto) is a 1975 Italian thriller-drama film directed by Francesco Maselli.
+The Suspect (Il sospetto) is a 1975 Italian political thriller and drama film directed by Francesco Maselli.

+The film is set in Fascist Italy, where the members of the Italian Communist Party (1921-1991) are facing persecution.
+A party member is sent to Turin on a clandestine mission.

 Plot

 Fascism has forced the leadership of the Italian Communist Party to settle in Paris.
 In Italy arrests of militants are decimating the organization, so Emilio is sent on a mission in the area of Turin, to put out of harm whistleblowers.